Your Proactive Guide to Perinatal Mental Wellness: Tips for Expectant Moms

 The Benefits of Preparing for Postpartum Emotions During Pregnancy

-Thinking about your emotional well-being now, before your baby arrives, is one of the best gifts you can give yourself.
+Thinking about emotional well-being now, before your baby arrives, is one of the best gifts you can give yourself.
 By preparing for postpartum emotions during pregnancy, you can:

 - Develop coping skills early.